microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_EXOAcceptedDomain/readme.md

       - Description: MatchSubDomains enables mail to be sent by and received from users on any subdomain of this accepted domain.
         This value must be false on Authoritative domains.
-        The EXOAcceptedDomain DSC Resources only accepts a value of $false The default value is false.
+        The EXOAcceptedDomain DSC Resource only accepts a value of $false The default value is false.

     OutboundOnly